On perturbed proximal gradient algorithms: A non convex example: High-dimensional logistic regression with random effects

-are displayed on \autoref{fig:SensitivityPrecision:Beta}.
-All these sequences are plotted versus the total number of Monte Carlo samples up to iteration $n$.
-These plots show that the rate of convergence depends on the step-size sequence $\sequence{\gamma}[n][\nset]$ and the batch-size sequence $\sequence{m}[n][\nset]$.
-Fixed stepsize strategies are preferable to decreasing step-size; these findings are consistent with \autoref{tab:tab1}-biased case.
-On \autoref{fig:RelError:Beta}[left], we report on the bottom row the indices $j$ such that $\beta_{\true,j}$ is non null and on the top row, the indices $j$ such that $\beta_{\infty,j}$ given by Algo 1 is non null.

 We now study the convergence of $\{F(\theta_n), n \in \nset \}$ where $\theta_n$ is obtained by one of the algorithms described above.
 We repeat $50$ independent runs for each algorithm and estimate $\PE\left[F(\theta_n) \right]$ by the empirical mean over these runs.
-On \autoref{fig:CvgF}[left], $n \mapsto F(\theta_n)$ is displayed for several runs of Algo 1 and Algo 3.
-The figure shows that all the paths have the same limiting value, which is approximately $F_\star=87$; we observed the same behavior on the $50$ runs of each algorithm.
-On \autoref{fig:CvgF}[right], we report the Monte Carlo estimation of $\PE[F(\theta_n)]$ versus the total number of Monte Carlo samples used up to iteration $n$.
-The best strategies are Algo 1 and Algo F1, with an advantage for the Monte Carlo FISTA.
+On \autoref{fig:CvgF}[left], $n \mapsto F(\theta_n)$ is displayed for several runs of Algo~1 and Algo~3.
+The figure shows that all the paths have the same limiting value, which is approximately $F_\star=311$; we observed the same behavior on the $50$ runs of each algorithm.
+On \autoref{fig:CvgF}[right], we report the Monte Carlo estimation of $\PE[F(\theta_n)]$ versus the total number of Monte Carlo samples used up to iteration $n$ for the best strategies in the fixed batch size case (Algo~1) and in the increasing batch size case (Algo~3 and Algo~4).